gabrieletassoni/thecore/docs/97_USING_ACTIONCABLE.md

   - **valid**: Boolean indicating if there where validation errors.
   - **errors**: An array of validation errors.
   - **record**: The ActiveRecord Model object.
+- **{ topic: "tcp_debug" }**: Exists only if the _ATOM_ [Thecore TCP Debug](https://github.com/gabrieletassoni/thecore_tcp_debug) is included in your project, it characterizes messages dealing with the PING or TCP Port Connection tests present in that Root Action.
+Other mandatory keys are:
+  - **status**: It indicates if the test performed correctly, can assume these values:
+    - *200*: The other end responded to ping or TCP connection.
+    - *400*: Invalid test, thus the requested test does not exist among the available ones.
+    - *503*: The other end didn't respond to ping or TCP connection.

 # From a Ruby script